Society for Medieval Archaeology 2018 Annual Conference

 Grave Concerns: Death, Landscape and Locality in Medieval Society

 Since 1990, a series of major conferences and publications have investigated aspects of death and burial in medieval societies in Europe and beyond.
-Some have delivered state-of-the-art research on early medieval and medieval funerary rites; others have profiled new advances in scientific research on the human body.
+Some have delivered state-of-the-art research on early medieval and medieval funerary rites; others have profiled new advances in scientific research.
 Throughout all, spatial consideration has emerged as a connecting research strand.

 From understanding the distribution patterns of grave types and the use of antecedent landscape features for burial, to charting the rise of commemorative markers in stone, and the arrival of monastic and churchyard burial traditions; from exploring political signalling and polity formation through burial display, to identifying patterns of diseases and health in medieval populations and their mobility, the location of the grave has become a rich stepping off point, stimulating and facilitating new research directions.

-This 3-day conference, sponsored by the Society for Medieval Archaeology brings together established and early career researchers working on aspects of death, dying and burial from AD 300-1500 in Britain, Ireland and further afield.
-Members will be able to register to attend for free.
-Registration for conference attendance will open on the 1st of February 2018.
+This conference, sponsored by the Society for Medieval Archaeology and the Leverhulme-funded Durham Project People and Place: Creating the Kingdom of Northumbria, brings together established and early career researchers working on aspects of death, dying and burial from AD 300-1500 in Britain, Ireland and further afield.